-In 1099, Pope Urban II decreed that anyone who either gave or received lay investiture was excommunicated from the Church.
-In 1105 a moderate compromise was reached at Bec and ratified in a Council at Westminster 2 yrs later.
+In 1099, Pope Urban II decreed that anyone who either gave or received lay investiture was excommunicated.
+In 1105 a moderate compromise was reached at Bec and ratified in a Council at Westminster two yrs later.

 Holy Roman Emperor Henry IV was followed by, can you guess?
-Yep – Henry V. It was during his reign that the papacy ultimately won the investiture struggle.
-At Worms in 1122 a Concordat was drawn up in which the Emperor agreed The Church could elect bishops and abbots and invest them with their office.
+Yep; Henry V. It was during his reign the papacy ultimately won the investiture struggle.
+At Worms in 1122, a Concordat was drawn up in which the Emperor agreed The Church could elect bishops and abbots and invest them with their office.
 Although elections were to be held in the presence of the king, he was prohibited from influencing the decision by simony or the threat of violence.
-While it was the Church who selected her clergy, it was the secular rulers who handed them the symbols of their authority in the form of a crozier & a ring, representing their role as Shepherd of God’s flock and that they were married to the Church.
-By allowing secular rules a hand in the bestowal of the symbols of office, it conveyed the idea of the bishop’s duty to support the secular ruler.
+While it was the Church who selected her clergy, it was the secular rulers who handed them the symbols of their authority in the form of a crozier and a ring, representing their role as Shepherd of God’s flock and that they were married to the Church.
+By allowing secular rulers a hand in the bestowal of the symbols of office, it conveyed the idea of the bishop’s duty to support the secular ruler.

-The political intrigues that flowed from this dual loyalty of church officials across Europe is a thing of legend – literally!
-I’m guessing most listeners have seen at least one movie that captures the intricate intrigues that ruled the political scene at this time.
+The political intrigues that flowed from this dual loyalty of church officials across Europe is a thing of legend; literally!
+I’m guessing most listeners have seen at least one movie that captures the intrigues that ruled the political and religious scene at this time.

 Despite the Concordat of Worms in 1122, there were a few of Europe’s nobles who continued to practice lay investiture.
 And there were plenty of their appointees willing to go along with them because they were being appointed to some pretty cushy posts.
 But eventually, lay investiture was set aside as feudal society gave way to the modern world.

-I want to round out this episode with a review of an aberrant doctrine that kept resurfacing in the Church of both the East & West.
+We round out this episode with a review of an aberrant doctrine that kept resurfacing in the Church of both the East and West.
 It was an attempt to understand the Person of Christ.

-Adoptionism had an early origin, being advocated by the Ebionites in the 2nd C. The famous Gnostic heresiarch Certinthus taught a form of adoptionism.
+Adoptionism had an early origin, being advocated by the Ebionites in the 2nd C. The famous Gnostic heresiarch Cerinthus taught a form of adoptionism.

-While the details for Adoptionism vary from time to time and place to place, the basic idea is that Jesus was merely a human being who was adopted by God into His role as Messiah and Savior.
-That nature of this adoption, that is, what it effected IN Jesus is where adoptionists vary.
-That and when exactly God the Father Adopted Jesus the man to become the Son of God.
-Some thing it occurred at His baptism, others at his resurrection, and still others at His ascension.
+While the details of Adoptionism vary from time to time and place to place, the basic idea is that Jesus was merely a human being who was adopted by God into His role as Messiah and Savior.
+The nature of this adoption, that is, what it effected IN Jesus is where Adoptionists differ.
+That and when exactly God the Father adopted Jesus the man to become the Son of God.
+Some think it occurred at his baptism, others at his resurrection, and still others at His ascension.
 Adoptionists all concur with Jesus’ humanity, but deny His eternal essence as God the Son.
 They say he BECAME the Son of God, due to his morally excellent life.

-The Church declared adoptionism a heresy at the end of the 2nd C, but it continued to find a home in the teaching of several teachers and groups in the following centuries, right up thru the Middle Ages and even into minute portions of the Church today.
+The Church declared Adoptionism a heresy at the end of the 2nd C, but it continued to find a home in the work of several teachers and groups in the following centuries, right up thru the Middle Ages and into small groups today.

 This came at an unfortunate moment as the Church in Spain was at this time dealing with Moorish-Muslim rulers.

-Though Spanish adoptionism was effectively quelled by the 10th C, it resurfaced in the 11th & 12 Cs, to once again enjoy a moment in the sun, then to be sprayed with some more theological Roundup, and to die out.
+Though Spanish adoptionism was effectively quelled by the 10th C, it resurfaced in the 11th and 12th, to once again enjoy a moment in the sun, then to be sprayed with some more theological Roundup, and die out once more.

 It’s the ancient, classical adoptionism that’s enjoyed a resurgence in modern times in a flavor of liberal Christianity.
 In this brand of Adoptionism, Jesus is a man, who by his exemplary moral path becomes an enlightened agent for God’s Spirit to work through.
 This Liberal Jesus isn’t a Savior so much as an Example.